skienzmatishun/rippreport/content/p/hell-yea/index.md

 ---
-title: "HELL YEA"
+title: HELL YEA
 date: 2018-09-24
-thumbnail: "img/hell-yea.png"
+thumbnail: img/hell-yea.png
 categories:
 - monday-madness
 authors:
 - ripp-report
+alttags: "Man holding his head in frustration, symbolizing Fairhope City Council’s deadlock over government change"
 ---
 FAIRHOPE CHANGE OF GOVERNMENT

 The Fairhope City Council is on a roundabout and doesn’t know where to exit.
 The present Council is an “at Large” council, they are not going to vote for change.
 A YES vote for a change of government allows for 3 district council persons and the Mayor and one council person being “at large.
 This should satisfy both camps as a compromise, but not the good ole boy council.